-Only holders of record of HEICO Common Stock at the close of business on January 22, 1996 will be entitled to vote at the meeting.
-On that date there were 2,808,339 shares of HEICO Common Stock outstanding (after adjustment for the 10% stock dividend paid February 8, 1996), each entitled to one vote.
+Only holders of record of HEICO Common Stock at the close of business on January 20, 1997 will be entitled to vote at the meeting.
+On that date there were 5,318,430 shares of HEICO Common Stock outstanding, each entitled to one vote.